 Everything You Wanted to Know About the UK Drugs Scene

-After 40 years of fighting the war on drugs, most of the facts have been buried under a nuclear bunker of complete and utter bullshit, so pretty much the only way of getting some rational, adult information about them is by throwing a bunch of chemicals at your brain to see which ones stick and which ones lead to horrible birth defects in your children.
+After 40 years of fighting the war on drugs, most of the facts have been buried in a nuclear bunker of complete bullshit, so pretty much the only way of getting some rational, adult information about them is by throwing a bunch of chemicals at your brain to see which ones stick and which ones lead to horrible birth defects in your children.

-But to save us from some blind traipse into a future of mephedrone children that make those flippered thalidomide babies look like cute, aquatic Pokémon, journo-sleuths Max Daly and Steve Sampson have put their combined 20-odd years of covering the drug trade into a single, definitive go-to guide called Narcomania.
-It’s thicker than Paris Hilton’s skull and full of fun facts on every aspect of the UK drug scene and how it has evolved over the past 30 years, minus all that narc shit you get in tabloids about how weed leads to careers in toothless blowjobs.
+But to save us from some blind traipse into a future of mephedrone children that make those flippered thalidomide babies look like cute, aquatic Pokémon, journo-sleuths Max Daley and Steve Sampson have put their combined 20-odd years of covering the drug trade into a single, definitive guide called Narcomania.
+It’s full of fun facts on every aspect of the UK drug scene and how it has evolved over the past 30 years, minus all that narc shit you get in tabloids about how smoking weed leads to giving toothless blowjobs.

-VICE: Okay, first things first, where in the country can you get the best drugs?
+VICE: OK, first things first, where in the country can you get the best drugs?

 Steve Sampson: Ha ha!
 I think in any major city across the country.
 Traditionally, drugs were of their highest quality at the port of their entry into the country, so if you lived in Liverpool you would be getting a far greater quality of cocaine or heroin before it got cut and moved down into the regions.
 In terms of highest quality of drugs, London has always been a great distribution point and one of the wealthiest, you’re going to get your premium quality drugs where people are prepared to pay the highest amount for them.
 Cannabis is pretty ubiquitous across the country these days with home growing.
 If you went to any city or any town in this country you can get a high quality of cocaine, it’s whether your budget can allow it.

-Cocaine is mixed to meet people's pockets these days; you can buy a gram for £40, which could be as low as 10 percent pure, or, if you're paying £90 on a gram it could be as high as 90 percent. .
-The average gram sold on the street is no more than 20-30 percent.
+Cocaine is mixed to meet people’s pockets these days; a local gram for £40 is likely to be ten percent pure as opposed to 90 percent for a £90 gram.
+The average gram sold on the street is no more than 20 to 30 percent.

 I’m really not surprised by that.
 How pure is a kilo that comes in from Colombia?